pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 used by other libraries (such as SQLAlchemy and Django) for similar reasons.

-The exception is the ``id`` attribute of the domain entity base class, which is assumed to be required by all domain entities (or aggregates) in all domains.
+The exception is the ``id`` attribute of the domain entity base class, which is assumed to be required by all domain entities (and aggregates) in all domains.